-Objective: This Sub-Fund seeks to increase the value of your investment and to provide income over the recommended holding period.
+Objective: The financial product seeks to achieve positive returns in excess of cash over a full market cycle over the recommended holding period.

-Investments: The Sub-Fund mainly invests in a broad range of bonds from around the world as well as money market securities.
-This may include government, corporate or other bonds.

-The Sub-Fund may invest up to 10% of its assets in contingent convertible bonds and may also invest up to 30% of its assets in equities worldwide.
-The Sub-Fund may invest up to 5% of net assets in ABSs and MBSs.
+Investments: The Sub-Fund invests in a broad range of securities from around the world, including emerging markets.
+These investments may include government and corporate bonds of any maturity, equities, convertible bonds (including up to 10% in contingent convertible bonds) and money market securities.
+The Sub-Fund may invest up to 10% of net assets in ABSs and MBSs.
+The Sub-Fund's investments will mainly be denominated in euro, other European currencies, U.S. dollars or Japanese yen.

-The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on credit, equities, interest rates, foreign exchange, and inflation).
+The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on credit, equities, interest rates, foreign exchange, volatility and inflation).

-Benchmark: The Sub-Fund is actively managed and uses the 80% Bloomberg Global Aggregate Bond Index; 20% MSCI World Index a posteriori as an indicator for assessing the Sub-Fund's performance and, as regards the performance fee benchmark used by relevant share classes, for calculating the performance fees.
+Benchmark: The Sub-Fund is actively managed and uses the Euro Short Term Rate Index (ESTER) a posteriori as an indicator for assessing the Sub-Fund's performance and, as regards the performance fee benchmark used by relevant share classes, for calculating the performance fees.
 There are no constraints relative to any such Benchmark restraining portfolio construction.